and why you should use one.

 Always check what permissions you are giving extensions and apps when you install them!

-4. Activate the LastPass brower extension.
+4. Activate LastPass

 Enter your email and master password to activate the Lastpass browser extension.
 You can tell LastPass to remember your Email and Password, I suggest you only select this option on a private computer.

 The ‘How LastPass Works‘ page has an overview of how LastPass can help you manage your passwords, and other important information

 For a crash course on adding passwords to your LastPass Vault, go back to the ‘LastPass Works’ and click on the icon for the account you want to link.

 Once you have logged into an account, LastPass will prompt you to add the site to LastPass.

 Every time you log into a new site, LastPass will ask if it should add those login credentials to LastPass.
 After a site is added to your Vault, LastPass will fill in the login details for you next time you want to log into that account.

 7. Go to your Vault